ayushmokal/peerreader/README.md

 Our Solution

-Peer Reader is a state-of-the-art application that leverages advanced AI technology to generate news summaries based on user preferences and location.
+Peer Reader is a  application that leverages advanced AI technology to generate news summaries based on user preferences and location.
 Whether you're interested in sports, politics, business, technology, or health, Peer Reader delivers the news you need in a concise format.

 ## Demo Video
 ___